 My research interests focus upon three main areas in whole animal, organ, cellular and molecular biology.

 Area 1.
-Biology of Cardiolipin
+Biology of Cardiolipin and its role in heart failure

 Area 2.
 Biology of Human Lipid Disorders